 I do believe that it is important when trying the understand what Jesus is teaching here to first know who he was talking to.
-The beatitudes, and the sermon as a whole, was not produced in a vacuum.
+The Beatitudes, and the sermon as a whole, were not produced in a vacuum.
 It was spoken to real people, in real circumstances, and spoke to them where they were.
 So who were these people Jesus was talking to?

 Jesus is speaking specifically to his disciples, but also to the crowds that were following him.
 These were people living under Roman rule.
 They were generally poor and living day to day.
 They were on the lower rungs of Jewish religious and social circles.
 And life was generally pretty hard for them.

-Could it be that Jesus is talking to people who were characterized by these things.
+Could it be that Jesus is talking to people who were characterized by these things?
 And he is telling them that the state they are in is only temporary; that better things are coming?
-That rather than be discouraged when difficult times come, that one should endure and see the Lord’s blessing that will come in the end.
+Rather than be discouraged when difficult times come, one should endure and see the Lord’s blessing that will come in the end.

 My time in this tent (2 Cor.
 5:1) is short.
-Sometime the rains come.
+Sometimes the rains come.
 Sometimes the bears or mice steal my food.
-And sometime the trail is rocky and steep.
+And sometimes, the trail is rocky and steep.
 But don’t be discouraged, don’t give in to despair, don’t give up the fight.
 Instead, be happy because this tent will be replaced with a permanent dwelling.
 The rain will bring beauty.
-And the trail will end at the mountain top.
+And the trail will end at the mountaintop.
 Stick it out and see what the Lord has prepared for those who love him.
 For those who have walked with him.